 Ura Yakchoe is a famous dance performance in the Ura Valley of Bumthang.
 In this festival the sacred dance, folk dances are performed with a sacred relic on display to receive the blessings from the same.
 According to mythology, a lama visited one local woman in her house suddenly and asked for a glass of water.

 After coming back, she went to fetch water and found the lama nowhere to be found leaving the sacred relic behind.
-It is this artefact before which the Ura Yakchoe dance is performed.
+It is this artifact before which the Ura Yakchoe dance is performed.
 This relic has been passed on for decades of the woman's family.

 This is one of Bhutan's devout and religious festivals where many devotees visit to worship the relic.
-The festival holds a historical significance and is held at the Ura Lhakhang in Bumthang.
-By witnessing sacred dance performances, people learn about the faith of the Bhutanese people and culture.
-The three-day festival creates a zeal and enthusiasm which is a unique experience to treasure for a lifetime.
+The festival holds historical significance and is held at the Ura Lhakhang in Bumthang.
+By witnessing sacred dance performances, people learn about the faith of the Bhutanese people and their culture.
+The three-day festival creates zeal and enthusiasm which is a unique experience to treasure for a lifetime.